 Converting GMP might enable the scheme to adopt a ‘unified and streamlined’ benefit structure, helping members to understand better their general pension rights and also when transferring their benefits [see 17.2.5].
 Administrative savings might also be gained.

-NOTE: Trustees are expected to ensure they seek and discuss actuarial advice as necessary in order to determine how actuarial equivalence can be achieved.
+Trustees are expected to seek and discuss actuarial advice as necessary to determine how actuarial equivalence can be achieved.
 It is for the trustees and the employer to decide what benefits should be offered to replace GMP benefits.
 The actuary will then advise a method of converting current rights into new scheme benefits.
 Under 2013 regulations, schemes may not change rules to convert GMP into ordinary benefits where ‘a member’s accrued contracted-out rights are replaced with a money purchase benefit which would, or might, result in a reduction of pension payment’.
 Nor may any rule be changed to adversely affect a member’s accrued rights, unless the actuarial equivalence test (see above) is met.
 Also, the value of survivors’ benefits must be preserved, and the circumstances in which benefits are payable to survivors.

-Conversion of GMP will not be allowed to lead to a reduction of pension in payment and ‘conversion benefits’ may not include money purchase benefits (but should include a certain minimum of dependant's benefits).
+Conversion of GMP will not be allowed to lead to a reduction of pension in payment.
 Members and those in receipt of pension will need to be consulted.
 HMRC would also need to be informed about benefits converted.
 Failure to observe such conversion requirements and notifications may lead to the conversion being judged void by the Pensions Regulator and/or a penalty imposed.